 Participants who have successfully completed the live version of this activity, presented at Neurology Week (July 14-18, 2021) are not eligible to receive credit for this enduring webcast.

 Release date: August 20, 2021

 There is no fee associated with this activity.

-This continuing nursing internet enduring education activity awards 0.75 contact hour.
+This continuing nursing education enduring activity awards .75 contact hours.

-This internet enduring activity was planned by and for the healthcare team, and learners will receive 0.75 Interprofessional Continuing Education (IPCE) credit for learning and change.
+This enduring activity was planned by and for the healthcare team, and learners will receive .75 Interprofessional Continuing Education (IPCE) credit for learning and change.